Meet Your Principal

 Mrs. Robyn Yarbrough

-Mrs. Robyn Yarbrough is thrilled to begin her first year as principal of G.B.
+Mrs. Robyn Yarbrough is thrilled to begin her third year as principal of G.B.
 Miller Elementary School.
 Prior to this, she was the principal of Los Coyotes School for eight years.
 She began her career as a classroom teacher in the Centralia School District in 1998, and has worked as a Teacher on Special Assignment (TOSA) and Community Liaison at Walter Knott and Danbrook Schools.
 She is currently the Positive Behavior Intervention and Support (PBIS) Coach for the district.

 Follow Mrs. Yarbrough on twitter @mi_roadrunners.